AndreNuechter/vite-node-pwa-template/README.md

 ### Building for production

-Run `npm run build` to build production-ready version of your app.
+Run `npm run build` to build a production-ready version of your app.

-This build will be placed inside the `docs/` directory.
+The output of this will be placed inside the `docs/` directory.

-To serve the current production build locally, use `npm run preview`.
+To serve a current production build locally, use `npm run preview`.

 #### Deploying

 The intended hosting environment is a github page.

-The build output is placed inside a directory called "docs", because a github repository can be configured to serve a corresponding page from the project root or a directory called docs in the root.
+The build output is placed inside a directory called "docs", because a github repository can be configured to serve a corresponding page from the project root or a directory called docs in the root and as we want to serve a minified version of the app, while somewhat maintaining order, we chose the latter option.

-The current state of your app can be build and deployed in one step using `npm run deploy`.
+The current state of your app can be build and deployed in one step using `npm run deploy`, which will run a _bash_ script.
-Note that this command does not stash current changes, which may lead to unfinished code making it into the wild, so beware!
+Note that this script will stash and then possibly re-apply uncommitted changes to the working directory